phoenixframework/phoenix_guides/B_adding_pages.md

 For now, we'll ignore the use of `scope` here and focus on adding a route.

-Let's add a new route to the router that maps the GET for "/hello" to the index action of a soon-to-be created HelloPhoenix.HelloController.
+Let's add a new route to the router that maps the GET for "/hello" to the index action of a soon-to-be created `HelloPhoenix.HelloController`.
 Like so:

 ```elixir
 get "/hello", HelloPhoenix.HelloController, :index
 ```

-Your router.ex file should now look like this.
+Your `router.ex` file should now look like this.

 ```elixir
 defmodule HelloPhoenix.Router do